solkim-83/tp/docs/UserGuide.md

 ![tagtree](images/tagtree-test-tree.png)

 Format: `viewtagtree -t`
-* Displays the parent-child tag relations currently present in Athena.
+* Displays the current tag tree in Athena.
 * For each tag, a summary of contacts directly tagged with it is shown.
 If there are too many contacts, only the first few will be shown together with a number indicating the number of undisplayed contacts.

 ---